 More information on COSM web site.

-Students understand the issues of sustainability from the point of view of cultural entrepreneurs and NGOs, as well as local and independent initiatives and festivals organizers.
-The course aim is to activate different streams of students’ activity regarding culture & sustainability values: interaction, cooperation, reflection, written argumentation and dialogue in conversation.
-The course is a safe space for questioning the answers and providing solutions regarding cultural entrepreneurship, festivals, independent cultural initiatives, and cultural professionals’ role in balancing their ecosystems.
+The course goal is to activate different streams of students’ activity regarding cultural management & sustainability values: interaction, cooperation, reflection, written argumentation and dialogue in conversation.
+The course is a safe space for questioning the answers and providing solutions regarding cultural professionals’ role in balancing their ecosystems.

 After completion of the course the participant:

-- can recognize sustainability related challenges and unsustainable practices in cultural and creative entrepreneurial entities, cultural production of festivals and local communities oriented cultural projects,
+- can recognize sustainability related challenges and unsustainable practices in cultural organisations

 - can deliver to the cultural organization some practical solutions that applies her/his knowledge on sustainability related issues,

 - can propose sustainability values-oriented narrations adapted to creative, cultural, art or heritage organization